ContinuIT-nl/xmlscanner/README.md

 There are already a number of XML parsers available for Typescript, so why build another one.

-The main reason is that I needed a fast XML parser for XML files wrapped inside zip files varying in size from 30MB to 200MB.
+The main reason for this parser is the need for a fast XML parser for XML files wrapped inside zip files varying in size from 30MB to 200MB.
-We did not find a solution that would be both performant and easy to use (and not run out of memory).
+No existing solution was both performant and easy to use (and not running out of memory).

 ## License